Katla (volcano)

 Katla (/is/) is an active subglacial volcano in southern Iceland.
 This volcano has been very active historically with at least twenty documented major eruptions since 2920 BC.
 In its recent history though, Katla has been less active as the last major eruption occurred in 1918.
 These eruptions have had a Volcanic Explosivity Index (VEI) of between 4 and 5 on a scale of 0 to 8.
-In comparison, the Eyjafjallajökull 2010 eruption had a VEI of 4.
+In comparison, the 2010 Eyjafjallajökull eruption had a VEI of 4.
 Larger VEI-5 eruptions are comparable to Mount St. Helens 1980 eruption.
 These eruptions have produced very large glacial outburst floods.
 Several smaller (minor) events measuring VEI-1 and below have occurred since.

 Katla is one of the largest volcanic sources of carbon dioxide (CO_{2}) on Earth, accounting for up to 4% of total global volcanic carbon dioxide emissions.

 Geography and physical appearances

 Katla is one of the largest volcanoes in Iceland.
 It is situated to the north of Vík í Mýrdal and to the east of the smaller glacier Eyjafjallajökull.
 Its peak reaches 1512 m and is partially covered by the Mýrdalsjökull glacier.
 The system has an area of 595 km2.
 The Eldgjá canyon is part of the same volcanic system, and extends as a fissure swarm to the north-east.
 The lavas from this eruption in 939 to 940 almost reach the south eastern coast, although are partially buried.

 The caldera of the Katla volcano has a diameter of 10 km and is covered with 200–700 m of ice.
 The volcano normally erupts every 40–80 years.
 The flood discharge at the peak of an eruption in 1755 has been estimated at 200,000–400,000 m^{3}/s (7.1–14.1 million cu ft/sec), comparable to the combined average discharge of the Amazon, Mississippi, Nile, and Yangtze rivers (about 266,000 m^{3}/s (9.4 million cu ft/sec)).